 Department of Psychology

-The Department has excellent facilities for interdisciplinary research through links with the Queen’s Centre for Neuroscience Studies and its research-dedicated 3T Siemens Prisma MRI facility (http://neuroscience.queensu.ca/), the Queen’s Biological Communication Centre (http://www.queensu.ca/psychology/queens-biological-communication-centre) and the Centre for Advanced Computing (https://cac.queensu.ca/).
+In addition, the Psychology Department and Clinical Psychology Program have excellent facilities for interdisciplinary research through their links with the Queen’s University Psychology Clinic (http://www.queensu.ca/psychology/PSYCClinic.html); community mental health partners (e.g., https://maltbycentre.ca; https://www.ongwanada.com); Queen’s Centre for Neuroscience Studies and its 3T Siemens Trio MRI facility (http://neuroscience.queensu.ca/); a new in-development assay facility for measuring hormones, immunity, and other physiological variables; and the Queen’s Biological Communication Centre (https://www.queensu.ca/psychology/queens-biological-communication-centre).

 A complete application consists of:

-The deadline for applications is October 15, 2019.
-Applicants are encouraged to send all documents in their application package electronically as PDFs to Dr. Wendy Craig at email@example.com although hard copy applications may be submitted to:
+The deadline for applications is October 31, 2020.
+Applicants are encouraged to send all documents in their application packages electronically as PDFs to Dr. G. Cynthia Fekken at email@example.com.
+Hard copy applications may be submitted to:

 Department of Psychology